 The reason that writing for dumb search engines is a problem is that smart search engines don’t just list all the instances of “mare” in order the way dumb ones do.
 They use algorithms to determine which possibility is the most likely to meet the needs of the person who typed in “mare.”

 When search engines first got smart enough to do this, they relied on things like the number of times the words (and yes, these are keywords) were in the article, or whether they were in the title.
 That can work pretty well, since we humans often do use the name of the thing we’re discussing in the title or repeatedly or in headings.

-Unfortunately, people are still smarter than search engines, so some people figured this system out and used the information to gain an advantage.
+However, people are still smarter than search engines, so some people figured this system out and used the information to gain an unfair advantage.
 At this point, the battle started between SEO and search engines.

 Unscrupulous SEOs would figure out a trick and abuse it to get rankings they didn’t deserve.
 People using search engines would get frustrated with the poor quality results they got.
 Search engines would change the algorithm.
 By now, a smart search engine sees content written for a dumb search engine and assumes that it’s some human trying to game the system.

 Frankly, it usually is.
 That type of writing is heavily penalized by now.
 Unscrupulous SEOs have moved on to other tricks.

 The algorithms take into account hundreds and perhaps thousands of factors at this point, and they keep getting smarter.
 They still can’t tell whether your “excellent mount” is a horse, your opinion of a gymnast, or a landform, but they don’t need you to use words in certain places or a certain number of times any more.